Is a SleekEZ brush right for your dog?

 It’s important to brush the hair right down to the skin in order to keep the coat in good condition.

-Of course there are exceptions to this rule, such as some of the hardy outdoor Husky types that have a woolly undercoat hugs the dog’s body like a woolly vest.
+Of course, there are exceptions to this rule, such as some of the hardy outdoor Husky types that have a woolly undercoat that hugs the dog’s body like a woolly vest.

-As such this is a valuable tool to reduce the amount of hair blowing round the floors, but it isn’t going to tackle tangles.
+As such this is a valuable tool to reduce the amount of hair blowing around the floors, but it isn’t going to tackle tangles.